dfirence/SharpExperiments/DataSamples/README.md

-## SharpExperiements DataSamples
+## SharpExperiments DataSamples
-Datasamples used by `SharpExperiements` during development.
+Datasamples used by `SharpExperiments` during development.